 Camper van | 1 bedrooms | sleeps 5

-Wendy is a fab 80's retro campervan.
-With great looks and amazing interiors you can travel in style, inside and out.
-She has a double bed, a double bunk in the roof and a child's bunk in the front cab, so there's plenty of room and that's before you've put the awning up which sleep another two people!
-She comes complete with a cooker & grill, sink and fridge, great stereo that can connect to your laptop, phone and MP3 player and all the necessary electrical wizardry to allow you to plug your appliances in whether you are connected to the mains at a campsite or taking the family on a Bear Ghrylls adventure around....err....Kent!
+Bonnie Custard is a sunny yellow 1974 Commer campervan.
+She's a true British icon and with her gorgeous looks and interior she'll get you lots of attention.
+She has a double bed, 1 child bunk in the pop top roof and a child's bed in the front cab, so there's plenty of room and that's before you've put the awning up which sleep another two people!
+She comes complete with a 2 ring gas hob and grill, sink and fridge, great stereo that can connect to your laptop, phone and MP3 player and all the necessary electrical wizardry to allow you to plug your appliances in whether you are connected to the mains at a campsite or taking the family on a Bear Ghrylls adventure around....err....Kent!
+There's even an espresso coffee maker included so now you can make your morning coffee in bed.
 Not exactly roughing it eh?!

 You choose your view and enjoy the chance to get some fresh air!
 With so many fantastic campsites around with relaxed atmospheres and superb facilities in the luxury of your GlamperVan and you've got it all!

 |Nearest beach||Broadstairs 35 km|

 |Nearest Amenities||1 km|

 |Nearest travel links||Nearest airport: Gatwick 107 km, Nearest railway: Whitstable 1 km|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 Features and Facilities

 |Utilities||Cooker, Fridge, Freezer|